shoeffner/mthesis/src/gaze_library.md

 an abstract 3D model of the head.
 The model is defined using the three parameters `landmark_indices`, `model`, and `model_scale`.
-The landmark indices are a list of integers corresponding to the landmarks of @Sagonas2016, but with an offset of $-1$ since @Sagonas2016 use 1-based indexing, while dlib uses 0-based indexing.
+The landmark indices are a list of integers corresponding to the landmarks of @Sagonas2016, but with an offset of $-1$ since @Sagonas2016 use 1-based indexing, while Dlib uses 0-based indexing.
 The default model uses six landmarks (see SECTION REFERENCE).

 The steps `EyeLike` and `PupilLocalization` are fully exchangeable since both